mineblock11/minedocs/docs/guides/mixin.md

     }
 ```

-And we are done!, when you launch mc you should see our Hello World! message on the console, you just need to look a little bit for it.
+And we are done!, when you launch Minecraft you should see our Hello World! message on the console, you just need to look a little bit for it.

 ## What's next?